Martin-Pierre Gauthier

 Martin-Pierre Gauthier (1790–1855) was a French architect.

+Biography

-A student of Charles Percier, he won the Grand Prix de Rome in 1810 with a project for a Christian basilica.
-He stayed at the Villa Medici between 1811 and 1814.
+A student of Charles Percier, he won the Grand Prix de Rome in 1810 with a design for a Christian basilica.
+He resided at the Villa Medici from 1811 to 1814.

-On his return to Paris, he was architect of the Paris hospices and the Louvre of Napoleon I. He taught at École Polytechnique.
-He was elected a member of the Academy of Fine Arts in 1842 and named chevalier de la Légion d'honneur in 1844.
+Upon his return to Paris, he served as architect for the Paris hospices and Louvre Palace.
+He taught at the École polytechnique, where he succeeded Durand in 1834.
+He was elected a member of the Academy of Fine Arts in 1842 and appointed a Knight of the Legion of Honor in 1844.

+The city of Troyes, satisfied with his previous work, commissioned Gauthier to rebuild the Saint-Nicolas hospice.
+He drew up the plans but did not supervise the construction site.
+The contractors engaged in a series of frauds and shoddy workmanship and were sued, along with the architect, by the authorities.
+Gauthier was ordered to pay 200,000 francs.
+Unable to pay, he was imprisoned in Clichy, Hauts-de-Seine.
+Following an intervention by the Institute, Napoleon III promised to forgive his debt.
+However, Gauthier died in prison before he could benefit from this gesture.